dockergiant/rolldev/docs/configuration/alternative-shells.md

 Currently the only images that support the alternative shells described here are those based off of the php-fpm image.
 This includes:

- - den-php-fpm
+ - rolldev-php-fpm
- - den-php-fpm-magento2
+ - rolldev-php-fpm-magento2
- - den-php-debug
+ - rolldev-php-debug
 :::

 Some RollDev containers now come with some alternative shells to BaSH.
 By default